CRowdCLassic/Documentation/Roadmap.md

   * Implementing UNA - Community Management System
   * Implementing BitShares - the code base behind CryptoBridge and other serious projects
   * Addind Know Your Customer (KYC) and other user management services from Janrain
-  * Consulting with an attorney office with experience in IPO/ICO/STO field
+  * Consulting by an attorney office with experience in IPO/ICO/STO field

 ### 2019 Q4
 - Beta version of the project